eternalamit5/Learn-Kubernetes/README.md

         k create

+# Kubernetes Service:

-Kubernetes Service: using service we can expose specific port from deployment.
+- Kubernetes Service: Using service we can expose specific ports from deployment.
+It is way to connect to specific pods from outside Kubernetes node i.e; from external computer
+- Service is like a virtual server.
+It has its own IP called as cluster IP of service.

 ![Screenshot from 2023-09-27 12-16-13](https://github.com/eternalamit5/Learn-Kubernetes/assets/44448083/143b7fa9-2e54-4681-ae50-c267df71a5ce)